ta1meng/pulsar-python-avro-schema-examples/example02_nested_schema/README.md

 This example is broken out of the box.

-The director `schema_fixes` contains the changes needed to fix all the errors below.
+The directory `schema_fixes` contains the changes needed to fix all the errors below.

 The producer error trace against Python 2.7 is: